What is SR-22A?

 In Georgia and Texas the SR-22A is a type of certificate normally used for repeat violators of financial responsibility laws.
 These two states require that policies with a SR-22A attached to it must be paid in full for a six-month term.
 Missouri calls the SR-22 a certification of liability insurance and the SR-22A a certificate of liability insurance.

-The SR-22A is a term used in Georgia for a GA Responsibility Insurance Certificate; it is similar to a SR-22, except it has further restrictions or is needed under specific circumstance.
-This financial responsibility filing can be required of a motorist in the state of Georgia if the individual has been convicted of operating a vehicle without liability insurance or other certain traffic infractions.
-In Georgia, it is usually required for an unsatisfied judgment (SR22A).
+In Georgia, the SR-22A is a term used for a responsibility insurance certificate.
+This is similar to a SR-22, except it has further restrictions or is needed under specific circumstance.
+This financial responsibility filing can be required of a motorist in Georgia if the individual has been convicted of operating a vehicle without liability insurance or other certain traffic infractions.
+In Georgia, it's usually required for an unsatisfied judgment.

 For example, if you are trying to reinstate your Georgia license after a suspension due to a second or subsequent conviction of no proof of insurance (unsatisfied judgment) an SR-22A must be filed and maintained for three years from the date of the conviction.
 An insurance company must certify that you have in effect a valid liability insurance policy covering the required time span; said certification should be filed on the SR-22A form.

 Both the SR-22 and SR-22A are discussed under Texas Administrative Code Title 37, Part 1, Chapter 25, Rule 25.6.
 Subsection e of this law states that if the SR-22 (insurance certificate) is required as the result of a security deposit in an accident or default case, it must be accompanied by form SR-22A (certification of a six-month prepaid liability policy).